Vikash1908/ETH-Intermediate/README.md

 Click on the "Solidity Compiler" tab in the left-hand sidebar.
 Ensure the "Compiler" option is set to "0.8.18" (or another compatible version).
 Click on the "Compile MyToken.sol" button.
+Enter the value for "_goal".
 Deploy the Contract:
 Click on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "MyToken" contract from the dropdown menu.
+Select the "Fundraising" contract from the dropdown menu.
 Click on the "Deploy" button.
 Interact with the Contract:
-After deployment, you can interact with the contract's functions (mint, burn, transfer).
+After deployment, you can interact with the contract's functions (contribute, contribution, amountNeededToReachGoal, hasExceededGoal).
-For example, to mint tokens:
+For example, to contribute:
-Click on the "MyToken" contract in the left-hand sidebar.
+Click on the "cintribute" contract in the left-hand sidebar.
-Enter the address and the number of tokens to mint in the mint function input fields.
+Enter the address and the number of tokens to contribute in the contribute function input fields.
 Click on the "transact" button to execute the function.